shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 Welcome\!
 This guide is for streamers interested in using the "VOD Reaction License Version 0.5" template (hereinafter "the License Template") to license their own VODs for reuse by their community.

-The VOD Reaction License model is designed to foster a more interactive and collaborative streaming community.
+The VOD Reaction License (VRL) model is designed to foster a more interactive and collaborative streaming community.
 Its core purposes and benefits include:

 * Encouraging Community Content: By clearly stating terms for reuse, you make it easier for viewers and other creators to make reaction content, compilations, reviews, or other derivative works ("Derivative Works") using your VODs.
 * Increasing Your Visibility: Especially for growing channels, having others react to or feature your content can introduce your work to new audiences.